Rida-Zubair/Data-Analysis-of-Imtiaz-Mall-Dataset/README.md

 This analysis provides a robust framework for addressing challenges in the Imtiaz Mall Electronics Section.
 By leveraging clustering, predictive modeling, and EDA insights, the business can achieve improved customer satisfaction, retention, and sales growth.
 Immediate action based on these findings is crucial for gaining a competitive edge.

 ## Technologies Used
-Python Libraries: Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn Analysis Techniques: EDA, Predictive Modeling, K-Means Clustering Visualization Tools: Histograms, Boxplots, Descriptive Statistics
+1.Python Libraries: Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn 2.Analysis Techniques: EDA, Predictive Modeling, K-Means Clustering 3.Visualization Tools: Histograms, Boxplots, Descriptive Statistics

 ## How to Use
-### Setup:
+### 1.Setup:
 Clone this repository.
 Ensure all dependencies are installed (listed in requirements.txt).
-### Data Analysis:
+### 2.Data Analysis:
 Run the Jupyter Notebook for EDA, clustering, and predictive modeling.
 Modify the parameters to adapt to different datasets.
-### Insights and Actions:
+### 3.Insights and Actions:
 Utilize the recommendations to inform marketing, inventory, and customer retention strategies.

 ## Authors
 Rida Zubair

 Muneeb Lone

 This project was developed as part of the Introduction to Data Science course at the National University of Computer and Emerging Sciences.